Coast Guard, DHS.

 While the Coast Guard believes that in most instances, the measures detailed above are adequate to ensure the timely involvement of State and local law enforcement and emergency responders, additional regulations may be necessary to close potential gaps that might hinder an appropriate emergency response to a TSI or other disaster.

-Preliminary Alternatives Considered Back to Top
+Preliminary Alternatives Considered

 We have considered a number of possible ways to implement the requirements in Section 822.
-We describe these approaches below to inform the public of our preliminary thoughts on implementing Section 822 and to solicit public comments to gain a better understanding of the issues that concern affected parties, as well as current industry practices on facility interactions with port authorities, State and local law enforcement agencies, and the Coast Guard.
+We describe these approaches below to inform the public of our preliminary thoughts on implementing Section 822 and to solicit public comments to gain a better understanding of the issues that concern affected parties, as well as Start Printed Page 7336current industry practices on facility interactions with port authorities, State and local law enforcement agencies, and the Coast Guard.
 We are also interested in any information and data about the costs associated with these approaches as well as any potential benefit.
 These comments may assist us in formulating policy as we consider a future rulemaking to implement Section 822.

 FVA Sharing Alternatives